 Experts don't consider this condition curable.
-But health care providers can prescribe medicines or other treatments to reduce the effects of the disease and relieve symptoms.
+But your healthcare provider can prescribe medicines or other treatments to reduce the effects of the disease and relieve symptoms.
 These may include:

 - Corticosteroid drugs to halt the immune system's effect on your nerves